mrjacobbloom/pattern-matcher.js/README.md

 think `new NodeClass(...)` is prettier than `genClass(...)` so that's what I went with.

-I gave a presentation on this repo in my class: [[link]](https://docs.google.com/presentation/d/1WILaZ4DszKBVeiOUsmyxBdaxqeTNQKpVTq4OHLoTbtQ)
+I gave a presentation on this project in my class: [[link]](https://docs.google.com/presentation/d/1WILaZ4DszKBVeiOUsmyxBdaxqeTNQKpVTq4OHLoTbtQ)

 ## Navigating this repo